pbsugg/tdd-python/README.md

 # Overview #

 An implemention of a Django toy app with with mercilessly test-driven design.
-Based on the app in Harry Percival's ("Test-Driven Development with Python")[http://shop.oreilly.com/product/0636920029533.do].
+Based on the app in Harry Percival's ["Test-Driven Development with Python"](http://shop.oreilly.com/product/0636920029533.do).

 App and testing framework of Django (Python 3) using python unit tests and Selenium.